 Castro's work has been widely exhibited in Mexico, Japan, Spain, Argentina and the United States.
 His work combines elements of abstract and figurative art in compositions that often feature marine wildlife and the deep, rich colors of his native region.

 Ixrael Montes is a contemporary Mexican artist.
 He was born in Jamiltepec (San José de las Flores), and moved to Oaxaca a the age of 19, to study visual arts.
 He specialized in painting and printmaking, and joined the Taller de Artes Plásticas Rufino Tamayo.
 Over the course of a 30-year career, Montes' work has been exhibited in several countries, and is held in various museums, public and private collections.
 Montes asserts that his work is influenced by African art and Mixtec art; the artist explains: "It is like a portal that leads toward my roots, and toward the landscapes. histories and legends of the Coast near Guerrero and Oaxaca."

 FROM IH-10: Exit the freeway on Taylor Street, going South.
 Continue onto Sawyer Street.
 Turn left onto Edwards Street.
 Turn left again on Silver Street, and enter the complex through the first entrance.
 Drive past the first building on your left, and you will enter a parking lot by making a slight right past the second building.
 Park, and walk up on to the deck on the North side of the building (a sign over the first door you will encounter reads "Silver Street Studios.")
-Walk past that door and follow the length of the deck.
-Enter through the fourth door.
+Enter through that door.

 Inside Silver Street Studios